coderSpy007/movieBookSystem/README.md

 In first commit is Version 0

-Customer side : Can not reserve movie and store into Database (coming soon in next version) Admin side : Can not manage showtime of movie and not have dashboard to see ovverview (coming soon in next version)
+Customer side : Can not reserve movie and store into Database (coming soon in next version)

+Admin side : Can not manage showtime of movie and not have dashboard to see overview (coming soon in next version)

 How to run
 1. Install xampp